Technology Trends in healthcare – Overview

 The expansion of technologies is impacting the healthcare sector from robotic caregivers for geriatric patients to pills that alert patients or people when they forget to take their medications.
 Some technologies are more advanced than others but all have the power to advance healthcare both in the short term as well as the long term.
 The following five technology trends are going to disrupt the healthcare in 2020 as discussed here in below-

-Augmented Intelligence or AI
+Intelligence Augmentation or IA

 The Internet of Medical Things – IoMT